walbourn/directx-vs-templates/README.md

 ``VSIX\Direct3DWin32Game.vsix`` installs the Direct3D Win32 Game template for VS 2013

 ``VSIX\Direct3DUWPGame.vsix`` installs the Direct3D UWP Game template and the Direct3D Win32 Game template for VS 2015

+All content and source code for this package are subject to the terms of the [MIT License](http://opensource.org/licenses/MIT).

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.